portSender

 elements

 Trigger value recorded in record property trigger is a row vector of bytes (integers 0–255) sent.
-Trigger time recorded in triggerTime is time send completed relative to trial 1 start.
+Trigger time recorded in triggerTime or syncTime is time send completed relative to trial 1 start.

 Currently portReceiver elements only work with serial ports.